PEARLS: Discovery of Point-Source Features Within Galaxies in the North Ecliptic Pole Time Domain Field: Results Discussion

-Another standard AGN selection method is red ($m_{\rm F356W}$--$m_{\rm F444W}$) color \citep[\eg][]{Stern2005}.
-The NIRCam F356W and F444W filters are close to the WISE W1 and W2 filters \citep{Wright2010} and can replicate the (W1--W2)~$>$~0.8 (Vega magnitudes) AGN color selection \citep[\eg][]{Stern2012}.
-There are 19 CPGs with ($m_{\rm F356W,Vega}$--$m_{\rm F444W,Vega}) > 0.80$ as shown in Figure~\ref{fig:color_v_z}.
-(Table~\ref{table:catalog} gives the CPG colors).
-Other CPGs and all galaxies in the control sample have integrated colors consistent with a pure stellar population that formed early and evolved passively.
-However, these colors do not preclude a modest AGN or star-formation contribution.
-At best, reddening in Figure~\ref{fig:color_v_z} can be attributed to dust.
+Another standard AGN selection method is red ($m_{\rm F356W}-m_{\rm F444W}$) color \citep[\eg][]{Stern2005}.
+The NIRCam F356W and F444W filters are close to the WISE W1 and W2 filters \citep{Wright2010} and can replicate the $\rm ({\textsl{W1}}-{\textsl{W2}})>0.80$ (Vega magnitudes) AGN color selection \citep[\eg][]{Stern2012}.
+There are 19 CPGs with ($m_{\rm F356W,Vega}-m_{\rm F444W,Vega}) > 0.80$ as shown in Figure~\ref{fig:color_v_z}.
+(Table~\ref{table:catalog} gives the CPG colors in AB-mag.)
+Nearly all remaining CPGs and control-sample galaxies have integrated colors consistent with a pure stellar population that formed early and evolved passively.
+These colors do not preclude a modest AGN or star-formation contribution, especially for higher redshift CPGs.
+However, PS-CPGs demonstrate a strong preference for colors consistent with an AGN (i.e., ($m_{\rm F356W}-m_{\rm F444W}) > 0.16$~mag), further suggesting that the near-infrared point-source feature comes from a visible AGN .
+This is most likely because dust obscuration decreases at the longer wavelengths \citep{Kim2019}, resulting in redder colors because an AGN is shining through the galaxy.
+This is consistent with the point-source feature often dominating the reddest wavelengths of our observations (Figure~\ref{fig:RGB_fig}).